makrai/notes/kratzer88-stage-level-individual-level-pred.md

 right.
 Given that 'resemble' Is a symmetric relation, the first

-ZJnalysts mllkes (1 02) trw� in an worlds I n which no man resembles another man and false In all other worlds.
+ZJnalysts mllkes (1 02) trwa in an worlds I n which no man resembles another man and false In all other worlds.
 There stmply cannot be a

 unique man who resembles another man.
 The second analysts doesn't